- The Mystery of the Tet (#9)

 The Tzaddik (Groom) and His tzaddikim (bride):

-At the beginning of Creation, the appearance of light is termed “good” in Adonai Elohim’s eyes: “And The Almighty saw the light that it was good.”
+At the beginning of Creation, the appearance of light is termed “good” in the eyes of Adonai (the LORD): “And God saw the light that it was good.”

 This is interpreted to mean “good to be hidden for the tzaddikim (righteous ones) in the time to come.”

-So it is believed: And where did Adonai hide His Light?
+So it is believed: And where did HaShem (the NAME) hide His Light?
 He hid His light in the Torah.
 And in whom does all of the Living Torah (all of the Spirit) of Adonai dwell?
 In the Word (HaDavar).
-Therefore, Adonai Avinu hid all of His light in the Messiah who is our Tzaddik, for He alone from His conception and throughout all His mortal life perfectly fulfilled all of the Torah of the Holy One and in so doing it is written:
+Therefore, Adonai Avinu (God our Father) hid all of His light in the Messiah who is our Tzaddik (Righteous One).
+For he alone from His conception and throughout all his mortal life perfectly fulfilled all of the Torah of the Holy One and in so doing it is written:

 “He is (both) the glory of Israel and a light to the Gentiles.”

-Messiah is the Living Word of Adonai whose light and life is the fulfillment of all of the righteous aspirations of every soul of Israel and of every Gentile who puts his or her trust in the D’var HaShem.
+Messiah is the Living Word of Adonai (our Father and our God) whose light and life is the fulfillment of all of the righteous aspirations of every soul of Israel and of every Gentile who puts his or her trust in the D’var HaShem (Word of God).

 Through exercising faith in Messiah every soul now possesses in this time to come a potential to become a tzaddik in his or her own right for it is said, “and your people are all tzaddikim“).
 The actualization of this potential is connected to the goodly light hidden in the written Torah and in the Living Torah of the Messiah.
 Therefore, we believe that through the redemption of Messiah and the (Indwelling) regenerating life of the Spirit we can be born “out of the creation into the eternal dwelling place of Adonai.”